 You don't have to trust us

-Credible Encryption is a standard for web apps that encrypt your data in the browser before it ever reaches a server.
+A standard for web apps that encrypt your data in the browser before it reaches a server.
 You don't take the developer's word for it — you verify it yourself.

 The idea